-AccountingBookkeeping for the 2018 Tax Plan in Desert Ridge / Cave Creek, AZ
+AccountingBookkeeping for the 2018 Tax Plan in Scottsdale / Cave Creek, AZ

 How Does the 2018 Tax Plan Affect You?

-Wondering how this affects you personally or your business in Desert Ridge / Cave Creek, AZ?
+Wondering how this affects you personally or your business in Scottsdale / Cave Creek, AZ?
 Here's a summary of how the Act changes income taxes, deductions for child and elder care, and business taxes.

 Income Tax Rate